Which term describes a microscope that remains in focus when the ... | Channels for Pearson+

 1

-Understand the problem: The question is asking for the term that describes a microscope's ability to remain in focus when switching between objective lenses.

-Review the concept of 'parfocal': A parfocal microscope is designed so that when you change from one objective lens to another, the image remains in focus or requires only minimal adjustment.
+Understand the concept of 'parfocal': A parfocal microscope is designed so that when you switch between objective lenses, the image remains in focus or requires only minimal adjustment.

-Eliminate incorrect options: 'Achromatic' refers to lenses that minimize chromatic aberration (color distortion), not focus retention.
-'Binocular' and 'Monocular' describe the number of eyepieces on the microscope, not its focusing properties.
+Review the other terms provided in the question: 'Resolving' refers to the ability of a microscope to distinguish between two closely spaced objects.
+'Achromatic' refers to lenses that minimize chromatic aberration (color distortion).
+'Monocular' describes a microscope with a single eyepiece.

-Identify the correct term: Based on the definition, the term 'parfocal' matches the description of a microscope that remains in focus when objective lenses are changed.
+Compare the definitions: None of the other terms ('Resolving,' 'Achromatic,' 'Monocular') describe the ability of a microscope to stay in focus when switching objective lenses.

 Related Videos